Ravi-Badami/NetFlixGPT/README.md

 ### 9. Interactive User Interface

 Interact with an intuitive and interactive user interface that enhances the overall streaming experience.
 Accessible controls, smooth transitions, and engaging visuals make NetflixGPT a pleasure to use.

-## Getting Started

-To run the NetflixGPT project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/Ravi-Badami/NetFlixGPT.git`
-2. Navigate to the project directory: `cd netflixgpt`
-3. Install dependencies: `npm install`
-4. Start the development server: `npm run dev`

-Visit `https://netflixgptpro.vercel.app/` in your web browser to explore the NetflixGPT clone.

 ## Contributing